denten-books/plain-text/2-device.md

 to suggest, resides simply in this analogy between something (symbol) and something else (mechanism).
 The question then can be better rephrased as "can a machine have private mental states?"
-Can it feel pain in the sense of pain being a state of affairs no accessible to others [@wittgenstein_blue_1965, 16, 46-9]?
+Can it feel pain in the sense of pain being a state of internal affairs not accessible to others [@wittgenstein_blue_1965, 16, 46-9]?
 We return to the correspondence between the internal and the external.
+Characteristically for Wittgenstein, the notebooks pose more questions than they answer.

 Wittgenstein extends his thought experiments about thinking machines in his *Brown Notebook.* Let us study the word "reading," he suggests early on.
 By reading, he means the activity of "translating script into sounds," "of writing according to dictation," or "of copying in writing a page of print" [@wittgenstein_blue_1965, 119].
 Reading once again is "mechanical" reading, without a sense of "understanding" or interpretation.
-What happens when an average child reads a newspaper, for example?
+What happens when a child reads a newspaper, for example?
 "His eyes glide along the printed words, he pronounces them aloud or to himself, but other words he pronounces after having seen their first few letters only, other again he reads out letter by letter."
 The child acts as a "reading machine" when he pays no attention to what he reads, even when he speaks the words out loud.
 Yet he reads "faultlessly like a reliable machine."
 Another child merely pretends to read.
 He guesses at the words, and on occasion repeats things "by heart", without actually seeing them on the page [@wittgenstein_blue_1965, 121-22].
 Should either of these count as reading?

 Wittgenstein continues to complicate such edge cases, challenging his audience's intuitions of what it means to read and to understand.
 He gives